Guide License Application

 Additional information: In order to obtain a Guide License a person must first possess a valid hunting and/or fishing license.
 Residency requirements are waived for Guide Licenses.
 A person must submit a complete and accurate Guide License Application.
 The guide applicant must also take a guide test and pass with a score of 80% or better.
-The guide tests are given on the first Monday of every month at all department offices.
-Special arrangements can be made for the guide test if a prior appointment is made.
-Guide license examination scores are valid until December 31st of the year it was taken.
+The guide tests are given at all department offices.

 The Department offers three different types of Guide Licenses; Hunting Guide, Fishing Guide, or Hunting and Fishing Guide.
 There are two different examinations for these Licenses, a Hunting Guide examination and a Fishing Guide examination.
 If a person wishes to obtain the combination Hunting and Fishing Guide License, they must take both the Hunting and Fishing Guide examinations.
 Study packets are available at any Department office.
 Once licensed, a guide must complete a Department-sanctioned continuing education course at least once every five years.

 - Many western states have a Guide Associations or Boards which regulate commercial guide and/or outfitter enterprises.
 Currently Arizona does not have a formal Guide Association or Board and the department is the regulating authority.